Test-Time Training on Video Streams: Analysis on Locality

-\textbf{Temporal smoothness.} As discussed in Section \ref{method}, temporal smoothness is the key assumption that makes our two forms of memory effective.
-While this assumption is intuitive, we can test its effect by shuffling all the frames within each video, destroying temporal smoothness, and observing how results change.
-By construction, all three methods under the setting of independent frames in Table~\ref{tab-main} -- \emph{Main Task Only}, \emph{MAE Joint Training}, and \emph{TTT-MAE No Memory} -- are not affected.
-The same goes with \emph{Offline MAE All Frames}, which already shuffles the frames during offline training.
-For \emph{Online TTT-MAE (Ours)}, however, shuffling hurts performance dramatically.
+\paragraph{Temporal smoothness.} As discussed in Section \ref{method}, temporal smoothness is the key assumption that makes our two forms of memory effective.
+While this assumption is intuitively necessary, we can verify its importance by shuffling all the frames within each video, therefore destroying temporal smoothness, and observing how results change.
+By construction, all three methods under the setting of independent frames -- \emph{Main Task Only}, \emph{MAE Joint Training}, and \emph{TTT-MAE No Memory} -- are not affected.
+The same goes with \emph{Offline TTT-MAE All Frames}, which already shuffles the frames during offline training.
+For \emph{Online TTT-MAE}, however, shuffling hurts performance dramatically.
 Performance on the KITTI-STEP validation set becomes worse than \emph{Main Task Only}.